 Really want to start a garden this year, but don’t know how to plan a garden?
 We’ve got you covered, in this post, we are sharing everything we know about how to plan a garden and our best tips for success!
 Gardening has been passed down from generation to generation here at the Cottage, so planning our spring garden has become a family affair.
-We gather around the table with piles of seeds on cold days and widdle away at our garden planning.
+We gather around the table with piles of seeds on cold days and whittle away at our garden planning.

-This year we’ve actually expanded our garden to bigger then it has ever been before!
+This year we’ve actually expanded our garden to bigger than it has ever been before!
 And we are so excited to begin growing, but before we do that we need to plan our spring garden.

 Pin for later!

 - Garden Planner, notebook, or calendar (Snag our garden planner here)

 - Seeds (don’t know where to buy seeds?
 Here are some great places)